 Idaho Suicide Facts and Statistics

-- Suicide is the 2nd leading cause of death for Idahoans age 15-34 and for males age 10-14.
-(The leading cause of death is accidents.)
+- Suicide is the 2nd leading cause of death for Idahoans age 15-34 and for males up to age 44.

 Results of the Idaho Youth Risk Behavior Survey

-The "2015 Idaho Youth Risk Behavior Survey (YRBS): A Healthy Look at Idaho Youth" is based on a survey of 1,886 9th through 12th-graders in 52 public high schools across the state in the spring of 2013.
+The "2017 Idaho Youth Risk Behavior Survey" is based on a survey of 1,886 9th through 12th-graders in 52 public high schools across the state in the spring of 2017.

 - 29.4% of high school students reported that in the previous 12 months they felt so sad or hopeless almost every day for two weeks or more that they stopped doing some usual activities.